 Why Do the Arts Matter? is a question I’ve been asking myself since I first started Artist Strong.
 It is such an important question to be answered that I’ve called on colleagues and friends to get on their soapboxes and share their answers.
 It is a recurring question we bring ourselves back to here on Artist Strong.
-You can now anticipate an answer to this question every 4th Monday of the month.

 Today on Artist Strong I want to talk a bit about art as cultural reflection.
 In terms of art theory and art history, it is always important to look at context to fully understand an artwork, this can include, among many things: historical time period, gender/nationality/ethnicity of artist, technology, and social value systems of the time.
 But often

 I wonder, which came first?
 Does the artist help create the cultural moment they are in, or are they only a reflection of their cultural mileiu?

 I read an article showcasing fall movies coming out.
 It used these new films as a means to discuss the changing role of women in film.
 Recently there has been an upsurge of filmmakers showcasing women as characters with varied personalities, of greater depth than previous roles have offered (What?!
 Not another 30 something woman looking for love?).

 The arts can be a reflection of our culture and time, and film includes this.
 Three cheers for portraying women in stronger, more interesting roles.
 I think it’s a shame its taken this long, that the assumption was strong female leads wouldn’t bring in the money.
 This assumption led to certain beliefs, which created certain systemic choices.
 And yet.
 Where are the filmmakers in this?
 In some ways I feel like the blame is being placed on the buying public: “well, if you won’t buy it, why would we prioritize it?”
 And yet, this assumption has been proven false lately with several dystopian movies about young women raising hell.
 Is our culture and society only now ready for women to be portrayed in this way?